nerminb/project1/README.md

 This function returns team stats.
 If no team is specified (by running the function as “teamStats()”), this function returns stats for all teams.
-If a team is specified, either by francise ID, team ID, or team name, this function returns a single row of stats data.
+If a team is specified, either by franchise ID, team ID, or team name, this function returns a single row of stats data.
 The stats data contain both raw values for each data point as well as ranks for the data points.